Rafaela-Wetzel/sticky-donuts/README.md

 The first draft aka wireframe was designed with Balsamiq.
 The final result however turned out slightly different.

 I chose to use fewer pictures because the homepage looked too cluttered after the first attempt.
-I also completely exchanged the café section for a drinks section because the information I was showcasing in the café section did not seem coherent, rather like tiny pieces of information that felt misplaced.
-Including the drinks section made the homepage feel topped off after all.
+I also completely exchanged the café section for a drinks section because the information I was showcasing in the café section did not seem coherent; rather like tiny pieces of information that felt misplaced.
+Replacing it with the drinks section made the homepage feel topped off after all.
 In the beginning I included both a contact form as well as a newsletter sign up possibility.
 I removed the latter because it did not seem relevant after all.

 <img src="assets/readme-assets/sticky-donuts-wireframe.png" style="height:40rem; width:25rem;" alt="A picture of a wireframe first draft made with Balsamiq for the Sticky Donuts homepage">